appsmithorg/appsmith-docs/website/docs/connect-data/reference/google-ai.md

 This page provides information for connecting Appsmith to Google AI, which allows you to configure applications with advanced AI features, such as chat completion.

 :::note Data, Privacy and Security
 Appsmith is committed to providing safe and responsible access to AI capabilities.
-Your prompts, outputs, embeddings and data:
+Your prompts, outputs, embeddings, and data are not shared with other users and are never utilized to fine-tune models.
-- are **NOT** available to other Appsmith customers.
-- are **NOT** used to fine-tune or train Google Gemini models.
-- are **NOT** used to improve Appsmith's products or services.

 Learn more about Google's privacy policy [here](https://support.google.com/gemini/answer/13594961?hl=en).
 :::

 ## Connect Google AI